skjolber/ndef-tools-for-android/AndroidTutorial.md

 This concludes the tutorial.
 Import the <b>HelloWorldNFC Solution</b> project for a working solution.

 # Next steps #
-Get the [latest version](http://code.google.com/p/ndef-tools-for-android/downloads/list) of this library and familiarize yourself with the NDEF format, because it sets the stage for many of the things you can do with NFC on Android.
+Get the [latest version](https://github.com/skjolber/ndef-tools-for-android) of this library and familiarize yourself with the NDEF format, because it sets the stage for many of the things you can do with NFC on Android.

 ## Additional tutorial ##
 Try the more advanced tutorial at [github](https://github.com/skjolber/Fagmote/tree/master/Android/Near%20Field%20Communications).
 It includes writing to tags and beaming between devices.
 Also covers how to [detect that the app was launched via NFC](https://github.com/skjolber/Fagmote/tree/master/Android/Near%20Field%20Communications#c-detect-app-launch-via-nfc-tag) and potentially reading the tag contents.

 ## Working samples ##
-The NFC utility library also included within this project contains [abstract activities](http://code.google.com/p/ndef-tools-for-android/source/browse/#git%2Fndeftools-util%2Fsrc%2Forg%2Fndeftools%2Futil%2Factivity), as well as working [examples implementations](http://code.google.com/p/ndef-tools-for-android/source/browse/#git%2Fndeftools-boilerplate%2Fsrc%2Forg%2Fndeftools%2Fboilerplate).
-Get the code from [Git](http://code.google.com/p/ndef-tools-for-android/source/checkout) or download it [here](http://code.google.com/p/ndef-tools-for-android/downloads/list).
+The Android NFC utility library used within this project contains [abstract activities](https://github.com/skjolber/ndef-tools-for-android/tree/master/ndeftools-util/src/org/ndeftools/util/activity), as well as working [examples implementations](https://github.com/skjolber/ndef-tools-for-android/tree/master/ndeftools-boilerplate/src/org/ndeftools/boilerplate).
+Visit [NDEF Tools for Android](https://github.com/skjolber/ndef-tools-for-android) on Github.

 # Please report any problems #
 Drop me an email at skjolber@gmail.com if you run into technical problems or feel the text is unclear or could have been better.